Our Team

 Most of Kiya’s free time is spent with her husband and their three dogs.
 She is an avid Disney fan and loves to read.
 When she can, Kiya travels to the East Coast to visit her father, stepmother, and the rest of her family.

-Legal Assistant (Hablo español)
+Paralegal (Hablo español)

 Legal Assistant